Skip to main content

 • Date and time of event;

-• Indicate Free Expression Zone Location (Map available upon request):
+• Indicate Event Zone Location (Map available upon request):

 • Nature and purpose of the event;

-• Type of sound amplification devices to be used (if any); and
+• Type of sound amplification devices requested to be used (if any); AND

 • Estimated number of people expected.

-The use of amplification devices is limited to Free Expression Zones.
+The use of amplification devices is subject to approval.
 In all cases, the volume of any amplification device may not be so loud that it disrupts or disturbs the normal use of University facilities or events (i.e., classroom, laboratories, assembly areas, stadiums, offices, etc.).

 Restrictions and Obligations